TUAT-Novice/maprotonet/README.md

 `bash run.sh`

-This script will execute the downstream scripts located in `./scripts/run_XXX.sh` for training or evaluation, based on the `model` parameter you provide.
+This script will execute the downstream scripts located in `./scripts/run_XXX.sh` for training or evaluation, based on the `model=XXX` parameter you provide.

 ### Our checkpoints
 We also provide 5 model checkpoints, which are obtained by 5-fold cross validation and used to report the results in our paper.
 You can download the these checkpoints in: